 Windows

 Windows have long been a dangerous way for kids to hurt themselves, and worse.
-The Consumer Product Safety CommissionOpens in a new tab. suggests that 8 children under age 5 die every year and another 3,300 are injured and treated in hospital each year for falls from a window.
+The Consumer Product Safety Commission suggests that 8 children under age 5 die every year and another 3,300 are injured and treated in hospital each year for falls from a window.
 Older homes that may still have large, outdated windows with fewer safety features than newer modern windows are often the culprit.

 Solution: As the CPSC suggests, you can install window guards and stops to prevent children from opening them.
 Open windows from the top and not the bottom if possible.
 Don’t put furniture underneath windows that children can climb on.
 Don’t rely on bug screens to prevent a child from falling through an open window as they are not designed to support a person’s body weight.